Paediatric Cancers in Europe – The Road Ahead:

 – Improving the quality of survivorship

 – Fostering state-of-the-art education and training for paediatric oncology professionals

 SIOPE has been driving this agenda in cooperation with and support of EU programmes and initiatives for the past years.
 Milestones include the establishment of the European Reference Network for Paediatric Oncology (ERN PaedCan) and targeted activities as part of the EU Joint Action on Rare Cancers (JARC).

 Further cooperation and alignment with EU programmes will remain instrumental for the realisation of the SIOPE Strategic Plan in the years to come.

-The ICCD2018 will illustrate the achievements and highlight the main areas where further concerted efforts are urgently needed to improve the lives of young cancer patients and survivors in Europe post 2020.
+The ICCD2018 illustrated the achievements and highlighted the main areas where further concerted efforts are urgently needed to improve the lives of young cancer patients and survivors in Europe post 2020.

-This event will be hosted by MEP Elena Gentile (IT, S&D).
+This event was hosted by MEP Elena Gentile (IT, S&D).